Pier on Lake Tahoe

 A pier can add significantly to the value of a Tahoe Lakefront home, and that’s a number that’s likely to rise in the coming decade, as the odds of getting one become more and more slim.

 After decades of legal and regulatory wrangling, a new rule took effect in 2019 limiting the number of piers that can be built at the Lake.
-This summer, for example, only 4 lucky lakefront owners will win the right to construct their own pier.
+This summer, in 2025 for example, only 1 lucky lakefront owner will win the right to construct their own private pier.
+(Read More ...)

-Applications were rolling in to the Tahoe Regional Planning Agency (TRPA) as this article went to print, but judging from past demand, we will likely see dozens of lakefront owners walk away disappointed this summer.
+Judging from past demand, we will likely see dozens of lakefront owners walk away disappointed this summer.
 (In 2019, 83 lakefront owners applied for the right to build a private pier, and only 5 were granted.)
+The scales will tip in the coming years to "Shared" piers, those serving more than one parcel.
+(Below is a chart showing the number of private and shared pier allocations through 2033)

 Piers at Lake Tahoe were for many years unregulated.
 That’s why you see flat top boathouses, a throwback to the 1950s & ‘60s, and even rock crib piers that look like private marinas dotting the shoreline.

-One 4-bedroom on the East Shore, for example, sold for top dollar last year, thanks in part, to the sprawling breakwater and lakefront amenities it offers.
+One 4-bedroom on the East Shore, for example, sold for top dollar in 2020, thanks in part, to the sprawling breakwater and lakefront amenities it offers.

 Tahoe Lakefront Home

 You can’t build something like that today, and the value of that is obvious to those seeking Tahoe’s Lakefront lifestyle.
-The home sold for $11 million last month -- that's $3 million more than it fetched the year before.
+The home sold for $11 million in 2021 -- that's $3 million more than it fetched the year before.

 Appraisers will consider the slope of the lot and whether a pier is deep water or shallow.
 That also becomes important in drought years, because a deep-water pier means you’ll be more likely to still be able to pull your boat up to onboard guests.

-That was also reflected in the market last year for areas of the North Shore, where one home with an extensive pier and flat-top boathouse sold for $9.5 million, despite the fact that the home itself was small and somewhat dated.
+That was also reflected in the market during the Covid real estate boom for areas of the North Shore, where one home with an extensive pier and flat-top boathouse sold for $9.5 million, despite the fact that the home itself was small and somewhat dated.

 Lake Tahoe Boat House